The Asian Regional Space Settlement Design Competition was introduced in December 2004 at the American Center, New Delhi, India.

 Anita and Richard showed great faith in us and we were given a chance to organise the semi-finals.
 With less than 5 months of preparation, we hosted the first Asian Semi-finals in December 2004 at the American Center, New Delhi with participation of more than 50 schools from all over Asia and support of companies like Boeing, Samtel and government agencies like Indian Air Force, Dept. of Science & Technology and CSIR.

-Now in it’s fourteenth year, and we have had two to three teams representing Asia every year at the International Finals in July from 2005 to 2017; and we are now introducing the Nationals for India starting this year.
+Now, in its seventeenth year, and we have had two to three teams representing Asia every year at the International Finals in July from 2005 to 2019; and we are now in the fourth year of the Indian Nationals.